GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Experimental Evaluation

 Additionally, an ablation study is conducted to examine the contribution of the RA reasoning mechanism of GateLens.

-In our experiments, the evaluation of system performance is based on the following definitions: A \textbf{True Positive (TP)} occurs when the system produces a result that matches the manually generated ground-truth result.
-A \textbf{False Positive (FP)} occurs when the system provides an incorrect result.
-A \textbf{False Negative (FN)} occurs when the system fails to provide any result for a query. \textbf{True Negatives (TNs)} are not applicable in this evaluation, as we focus on the system's ability to handle valid queries that result in meaningful output.
+In our experiments, the evaluation of system performance is based on the following definitions: A \textbf{True Positive (TP)} occurs when the system produces a result that matches the manually generated ground-truth result, specifically when the final output of the executed code matches the expected ground-truth output.
+A \textbf{False Positive (FP)} occurs when the system provides an incorrect result, meaning the executed code produces output that differs from the ground-truth.
+A \textbf{False Negative (FN)} occurs when the system fails to provide any result for a query. \textbf{True Negatives (TNs)} are not applicable since we focus on valid queries producing meaningful output.

 Based on these definitions, we calculate Precision, Recall, and F1 scores to assess the performance of the system.
 Precision ensures that incorrect results are minimized, recall ensures relevant queries are addressed, and the F1 score balances the two to provide an overall assessment of system performance.
+By relying on a closed-set benchmark with established ground truths, these metrics enable us to rigorously isolate and measure the impact of our architectural choices during lab validation, setting the stage for the real-world industrial evaluation detailed in Section~\ref{sec:lessons}.